ImranMA/MicroCouriers/README.md

 Booking API is used to book Order.
 An order consits of Origin , Destination and Item that has to be picked and delivered.
 The Price Estimation is random price calculator and is only front-end Function.
 As User books the order , and event is raised which is consumed by other services (described below) .
 Booking application is also subscribed to events e.g. Order staus change and Payment processed.

 #### Payment API
 Payment API is used to pay for Order.
 User is required to pay against the booking ID.
 Once user pay for Order and event is raised with payment reference that is consumed by Booking service.
+On Payment UI screen you can use any values to pay and proceed.

 #### Tracking API
 Tracking API is the meat of this solution.
 It's using CQRS pattern .
 Every event raised in the system is consumed by tracking API.
 The events are stored in event store.
 Each event is appended to the existing Order ID trail.
 So we have track of all the events that are raised in the system.
+You need to use booking reference ID to track history.

 When user looks for order history we read the history from cache (if cache is available or event is available) else we read from DB and update the cache.